Joshjess/EV3/README.md

 ExecStart= INSERT THE LOCATION TO THE AUTODOWNLOAD SCRIPT AND START IT
 ```

+8. Insert command `systemctl daemon-reload`
+9. Insert command `systemctl enable robotics.service`
-8. Restart the robot and see if it works.
+10. Restart the robot and see if it works.